MCLG/Object-detection-ControlNet/README.md

 accumulation_steps = 10000                     # Standard steps for all our models.
 We think at least double this amount is necessary.
 ```

 Before running, you can enter which control loss you wish to train with.
-For this open the file ./ControlNetHome/models/cldm_v15_2.yaml and under "control_eval", you can set one of these: "w2-tv" #"mse"/ "w2-count" / "w2-tv" / "count-tv"
+For this open the file ./ControlNetHome/models/cldm_v15_2.yaml and under "control_eval", you can set one of these: "w2-tv"/"mse"/"w2-count"/"w2-tv"/"count-tv"

 You can check the performance of the divergence losses on your dataset by running the following test :
 Go to `/project_root_dir/ControlNetHome/` and run